artsy/artsy.github.io/_posts/2018-11-20-keeping-dependencies-updated.markdown

 ### Making it happen

-Started by enabling [Renovate][renovate] on [Force][force].
+I began by enabling [Renovate][renovate] on [Force][force].
 You can see the PR [here][renovate-pr].
-[Renovate][renovate] has a really excellent on-boarding experience where it creates an initial PR with the configuration that'll let you know which packages will be updated before it ever creates a PR to update anything.
-If you click the edited dropdown on the PR body you'll see all the changes renovate made to the issue while I was trying to figure out the configuration.
+[Renovate][renovate] has a _really_ excellent on-boarding experience.
+It first creates a PR that adds its own configuration.
+It shows you what packages will be updated based on that configuration.
+As you update the config, Renovate will update the PR body to show you the results of your changes.
+This gives you the opportunity to update the configuration before it officially activates.
+If you click the edited dropdown on the PR body you'll see all the changes Renovate made to the issue while I was trying to figure out the configuration.

 ![GitHub PR edit history](/images/2018-11-20-keeping-dependencies-updated/issue-history.png)